 How To Apply : €UROSYS - New IT Project Management System

-The Scottish Government are developing a new web-based IT project management system to manage the application and claims process for the Scottish Structural Funds Programmes.
+The Scottish Government has introduced a new web-based system to manage the application and claims process for the Scottish Structural Funds Programmes

 It became apparent last year, after analysis commissioned by the Scottish Government, that the case for replacing the existing web-based data capture (DCS) IT system and database (GM2) was very clear.
 The analysis confirmed DCS/GM2 are probably only sustainable, in IT terms, for a limited period, sufficient to meet our needs for the 2000-2006 programme period but not for the 2007-2013 programme period.